junInUK/angela-server/Heroku_deploy.md

 // At the bottom of app.js or server.js
 const port = process.env.PORT || 3000;
 app.listen(port);
-// the code above should be directly above: 'module.exports = app;'
+// the code above should be directly above: 'module.exports = app;
 ```

 ## Push your code up to GitHub: